 Food preference: Protein / Oil

 Recommended control products: Nests can be treated with granular baits.
-Excavation areas can be treated with an insecticide granule / sand.
+Excavation areas can be treated with an insecticide spray or granule / sand.

 Nest location: Outside in lawns and paved areas.